Hammarou/My_Portfolio/README.md

 Greetings!

-- The purpose of this project is to create a webpage in order to display my and document my journey as a web developer.
+- The purpose of this project is to create a webpage to display my and document my journey as a web developer.

 - This is my initial iteration of my portfolio webpage.

 ## Installation

-Code Source:
+-Code Source:

-- The main code for this project can be found in index file inside the Main file folder and WK2_Images folder located within the Assets folder.
+The written code for this project can be found in the index.html file inside the Main folder and WK2_Images folder located within the Assets folder.
-  You'll be able to find all the separate files for different components or modules.
+You will be able to find all the separate files for different components or modules.

 ## Usage